 Make sure you set the Send/Receive settings for the alias account to not to receive mail to prevent duplicates.
 For more information about how to configure this see the guide Duplicate E-mails – Multiple Accounts.

 Now when you want to send a message with an alias, you can press the Accounts button next to the Send button to select the alias account.
-In Outlook 2010, you can click on the From button to select your outgoing account.
+In Outlook 2010 and Outlook 2013, you can click on the From button to select your outgoing account.

 Method 2: From field and “sent on behalf of”